IBMDevConnect/publiccloudsolutionsworkshop/lab3-cfmigration/README.md

 ### Pre-requisites:

-The user should have docker installation on their system.
+1) The user should have docker installation on their system.
-Along with that Sign up in `hub.docker.com` and keep your login id handy.
+2) Along with that Sign up in `hub.docker.com` and keep your login id saved for future use in this exercise.

 ## Liberty hello-world application accessed from downloaded `exemplar` sub-directory